Azure/opendigitaltwins-dtdl/DTDL/v2/dtdlv2.md

 ### Display string localization

 Some string properties in models are meant for display and, therefore, support localization.
 Digital twin models use JSON-LD's string internationalization support for localization.
-Each localizable property (i.e. `displayName` and `description`) is defined to be a JSON-LD language map (`"@container": "@language"`).
-The default language for digital twin documents is English.
-Localized string values are declared using their language code (as defined in [BCP47](https://tools.ietf.org/html/bcp47) using the shortest ISO 639 code or the expanded language name with culture information (RFC4646)).
-Because of the composable nature of JSON-LD graphs, localized strings can be prepared in a separate file and merged with an existing graph.
+Each localizable property (e.g. `displayName` and `description`) is defined to be a JSON-LD language map (`"@container": "@language"`).
+The keys of the language map must be language tag strings (see [BCP 47](https://tools.ietf.org/html/bcp47)).
+[ISO 639](https://www.loc.gov/standards/iso639-2/php/code_list.php) provides a list of language tags.
+The default language for DTDL documents is English.

 #### Localization examples